onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 From the previous needs, what are the requirements applicable to SONNX?
 The following list is an unsorted set of potential requirements.
 Some of them may be applicable to a specific (sub-)profile.

 - [**REQ**] The MLMD shall specify the the exact ordering of operations, the representation of numbers, the roundings.
-- [**REQ**] The MLMD shall specify the accuracy of all
+- [**REQ**] The MLMD shall specify the accuracy of all operations
 - [**REQ**] The MLMD shall specify the exact input domain in which the model  shall provide an output.
-- [**REQ**] The SONNX standard shall specify the exact input domain of each operator.
-- [**REQ**] The SONNX standard shall specify th eexpected behaviour shoud a runtim error occur (over/under-flow, division by zero,...).
+- [**REQ**] The SONNX standard shall specify th eexpected behaviour should a runtim error occur (over/under-flow, division by zero,...).
-- [**REQ**] The SONNX standard shall specify the expected behaviour shoud a runtim error occur (over/under-flow, division by zero,...).
-- [REQ] The SONNX standard shall provide exactly rounded operators.
+- [**REQ**] The SONNX standard shall provide exactly rounded operators.
+- ...

+# Solutions

-# What we can / cannot do...
+## What we can / cannot do...
 - Specifying the error seems not possible...
 - Describing how operations are done seems to be the obly way to ensure replicability of results...
 - Could we provide a test suite? (qualification kit as for [ESA's MLFS](https://nebula.esa.int/content/pre-qualification-mathematical-library-flight-software))
+- ** Could we provide a multiprecision implementation using e.g., ``mpfr`` [mpfr]?

 # Means of analysis techniques and tools
 - What are the technical means available to estimate the impact of errors on results? (e.g., fluctuat, CADNA...)